Matrix remodeling

-These images compare woven, immature bone (left) with more mature, adult lamellar bone (right).
-Woven bone is usually present only temporarily and is replaced by lamellar bone through the process of remodeling.
-Woven bone is also deposited throughout life during normal bone remodeling as well as in bone repair following a fracture.
-Woven bone is also Woven bone (l), Mature bone (r), 300x, 300x
+These images compare, immature (woven) bone (left) with more mature, adult (lamellar) bone (right).
+Woven bone is the first bone deposited during development, adult bone remodeling and repair following a fracture.
+In each case, woven bone is remodeled and replaced by lamellar bone.
+Woven bone (l), lamellar bone (r), 300x, 300x

 Woven, immature bone >

-The first bone formed by either intramembranous or endochondral ossification is woven bone.
-It is characterized as having a large number of osteocytes that appears randomly arranged.
-Additionally, woven bone has a more basophilic matrix due its lower content of collagen fibers.
+Woven bone is usually present only temporarily and is replaced by lamellar bone through the process of remodeling.
+Woven bone is characterized as having a large number of osteocytes that appear randomly arranged.
+Additionally, woven bone has a more basophilic matrix due its lower content of collagen fibers and mineralization compared with lamellar (adult) bone.
+Both these features contribute to the lower strength of woven bone.

 - Haversian systems